 Delaware’s Attorney General is required to publish on January 15th of each year a list of all states which have qualified for reciprocity of concealed weapon licenses/permits from Delaware.16 The list of states with which Delaware has established reciprocity can be found on the Delaware Department of Justice’s Concealed Deadly Weapons Reciprocity page.

 Delaware gives full faith and credit to all state-authorized licenses/permits issued to the citizens of other states where the issuing states also give full faith and credit to licenses issued by Delaware, and where those licenses/permits afford a “reasonably similar degree of protection” as is provided by licensure in Delaware.17 The term “reasonably similar” does not preclude alternative or differing provisions nor a different source and process by which eligibility is determined.
-If there is evidence of a pattern of issuing licenses/permits to convicted felons in another state, however, the Attorney General must not include that state on the list even if the law of that state is determined to be “reasonably similar.”
+If there is evidence of a pattern of issuing licenses/permits to people convicted of felonies in another state, however, the Attorney General must not include that state on the list even if the law of that state is determined to be “reasonably similar.”
 The list is valid for one year and any removal of a state from the list may not occur without one year’s notice of such impending removal.18

 - Del.
 Code Ann. tit.
 11, §§ 1442.